Locations:

 • Walking.

-In addition, if you can see or feel a bulge in your abdomen or in the groin, you should be evaluated for a hernia.
+In addition, if you can see or feel a bulge in your abdomen or in your groin, you should be evaluated for a hernia.

 A note from Cleveland Clinic

 Your abdominal muscles are essential in keeping your abdominal organs safe and stabilizing your body during movement.
 Problems with the abdominal muscles are common.
-If you think you’ve strained an abdominal muscle, call your healthcare provider, especially if pain interferes with normal activities.
-If you can see or feel a bulge in the abdomen/groin, you should be evaluated for a hernia.
+If you think you’ve strained an abdominal muscle, call your healthcare provider, especially if pain interferes with your everyday activities.
+If you can see or feel a bulge in your abdomen/groin, see your provider.

 Medically Reviewed